nautobot/nautobot/docs/configuration/optional-settings.md

 Default: `'netbox.authentication.RemoteUserBackend'`

-Python path to the custom [Django authentication backend](https://docs.djangoproject.com/en/stable/topics/auth/customizing/) to use for external user authentication.
-NetBox provides two built-in backends (listed below), though backends may also be provided via other packages.
+This is the Python path to the custom [Django authentication backend](https://docs.djangoproject.com/en/stable/topics/auth/customizing/) to use for external user authentication.
+NetBox provides two built-in backends (listed below), though custom authentication backends may also be provided by other packages or plugins.

 * `netbox.authentication.RemoteUserBackend`
 * `netbox.authentication.LDAPBackend`

----

-## REMOTE_AUTH_HEADER

-Default: `'HTTP_REMOTE_USER'`

-When remote user authentication is in use, this is the name of the HTTP header which informs NetBox of the currently authenticated user.
-(Requires `REMOTE_AUTH_ENABLED`.)

----

-## REMOTE_AUTH_AUTO_CREATE_USER

-Default: `False`

-If true, NetBox will automatically create local accounts for users authenticated via a remote service.
-(Requires `REMOTE_AUTH_ENABLED`.)

 ---